Central Philippine University: Sustainability

-CPU's main campus buildings are predominantly painted with eco-friendly lighter shade green color for environmental consciousness and green campus initiative plans for sustainability.
-The university has laid in place an Air Quality Monitoring System unit, which monitors air quality and the only unit that serves the City of Iloilo.
+CPU's main campus buildings are predominantly painted with eco-friendly lighter shade of green color for environmental consciousness and green campus initiative plans for sustainability.
+The university has laid in place an Air Quality Monitoring System unit, which monitors air quality and is the only unit that serves the City of Iloilo.
 The unit is operated jointly by the university with the Department of Environment and Natural Resources.

-In 2011, the university's continued efforts in sustainability yielded when it won the Regional Tertiary Level of the National Search for Sustainable and Eco-friendly Schools of the Department of Environment and Natural Resources - Environmental Management Bureau.
-The said award paved the way for the university's nomination in the national level of the said prize.
-The award is given to schools, colleges and universities who have shown excellence through the campus sustainability programs it has.
+In 2011, the university's continued efforts in sustainability yielded when it won the Regional Tertiary Level of the National Search for Sustainable and Eco-friendly Schools of the Department of Environment and Natural Resources – Environmental Management Bureau.
+The said award paved the way for the university's nomination at the national level of the said prize.
+The award is given to schools, colleges, and universities that have shown excellence through the campus sustainability programs it has.

-The campus is dotted with nearly centuries old acacia, anahaw and royal palm trees in the whole stretch of CPU's main campus.
-Two large lush and green open spaces, the Big Field and Halfmoon are the university's green yards, equivalent to what some of universities campuses in western countries has.
-The university's campus bautification program oversees the maintenance of the university's gardens and park.
+The whole stretch of CPU's main campus is dotted with centuries-old acacia, anahaw, and royal palm trees.
+Two large lush and green open spaces, the Big Field and Halfmoon are the university's green yards, equivalent to what some university campuses in Western countries have.
+The university campus beautification program oversees the maintenance of the university's gardens and park.

-The other sustainability programs of the university on the campus include a waste water treatment facility for the waste water that is emitted then will be processed to a safer level before it will be dump back to the environment by the main campus buildings.
+The other sustainability programs of the university on the campus include a wastewater treatment facility for the wastewater that is emitted then will be processed to a safer level before it will be dumped back into the environment by the main campus buildings.
 Back in 2005, the university also launched the CPU New Millennium Tree (CPU NMT) for Sustainable Development.
-The said program is designed to heighten environmental consciousness on the university, where it seeks to plant thousands of mahogany trees.
+The said program is designed to heighten environmental consciousness in the university, where it seeks to plant thousands of mahogany trees.

 Administration

 The Central Philippine University is governed by a corporation under a non-stock and non-profit entity as Central Philippine University, Corporation.
 The university is administered by a Board of Trustees with members representing the Convention of Philippine Baptist Churches.

 CPU–Iloilo Mission Hospital, the university's hospital, is also represented automatically in the university's corporation by its hospital director.
 Historically Protestant and maintaining an affiliation with the Convention of Philippine Baptist Churches and fraternal ties with the American Baptist Churches USA, Central is independent in governance and academically non-sectarian, imposing no religious requirement on the admission of students.

-The CPU Board of Trustees' structure and the corporation is headed by a chairman and vice-chairman alongside the university president, the vice-president for administration and finance, the vice-president for student affairs, and the vice-president for academic affairs (and research).
+The CPU Board of Trustees' structure and the corporation is headed by a chairman and vice-chairman alongside the university president, the vice-president for administration and finance, the vice-president for student affairs, the vice-president for academic affairs, and the vice-president for research, development, and extension.
 The General Secretary of the Convention of Philippine Baptist Churches sits as an ex-officio member.
-The CPU Alumni Association, the faculty, and staff are likewise represented on the Board.
+The CPU Alumni Association, the faculty, and staff are likewise represented on the board.
 The president of the university's student government, the CPU Republic, sits as a representative of the students.